Kaizer Chiefs Send Message to Amakhosi Fans on Supporting Bafana Bafana at World Cup

 Kaizer Chiefs marketing and commercial director Jessica Motaung has urged South Africans to unite behind Bafana Bafana as the national side prepares for its opening match of the 2026 FIFA World Cup against Mexico on Thursday evening.

-South Africa begins its World Cup journey in Mexico City on June 11, a date that carries special significance.
-It marks 16 years since Siphiwe Tshabalala's memorable goal in the opening match of the 2010 tournament, a moment that captured the imagination of an entire nation.
+South Africa begins its World Cup journey in Mexico City on Thursday, June 11 2026, a date that carries special significance.
+It marks 16 years since Siphiwe Tshabalala's memorable goal in the opening match of the 2010 tournament, a moment that captured the imagination of an entire South Africa as they welcomed nations from around the globe to Mzansi.

 Unlike the 2010 squad, which enjoyed home-ground advantage and earned a 1-1 draw against Mexico at FNB Stadium, Hugo Broos' current team faces a far more demanding challenge.
 Playing away from home, Bafana Bafana enter the contest as clear outsiders.